Website Tracking Is More Important Than You Think

 Google Search Console

 There is a bit of a blind spot in Google Analytics in the way of tracking search terms.
 When Google began to secure its search site, metrics companies, even it’s own Google Analytics could no longer see what organic search terms were being used.
 In Google Analytics would likely see (other) be listed, or on other 3rd party applications, you may see something similar to Google Search for Unknown Keywords (SSL).
-Not knowing what people are typing into the Google Search Bar is a big deficiency for one trying to analyze the sucess of failure of your website.
+Not knowing what people are typing into the Google Search Bar is a big deficiency for one trying to analyze the success or failure of your website.
 But there is a solution to this, and it lies in the Google Search Console.

 First, you would need to setup your web property(s) over on the Search Console, which this article from Cognique is a nice simplified rundown on how to do it.
 From there, after some data has been accumulated, there are some very useful metrics to examine.